gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

 tab_main_layout.render()
 ```

-- The default implementation and new implementation are the same, but we are using the render function ourselves.
+- The default implementation and our implementation are the same, but we are using the render function ourselves.
 So it requires a little work.
+- Now, let's look at the ```attach_event``` function.

 2. Attach Event Function